ruk·si

 • Monochromatic:

-• Palette contains different shades of one main color, a hue.
+• Palette contains different shades of one main color; the main hue.

 • Add some black and white to break the dominance of the color.